terinjokes/promisescript/README.md

 # Promise Script

-> A simple JavaScript and CSS loader built using Promises.
+> A simple JavaScript, JSON, and CSS loader built using Promises.

 ## Install